- School of Law Home

 - Contact Us by Office

 Our Commitment to Catholic, Marianist Identity & Community EngagementOur core values, "learn, lead and serve," embodies the Marianist mission in that it seeks to educate for life and develop true agents of change.
 Our goal is to educate lawyers who will prevent and solve problems not only for their clients, but for their communities.

 Pro Bono Commitment to Community Award

 Students are invited to sign the UDSL Commitment to Community pledge through which you promise to complete at least 50 hours of pro bono work and community service during your time at the law school.
-Up to 10 hours of this total may come in the form of general community service work for organizations such as Habitat for Humanity, Hospice, etc. The Office of the Dean of Students maintains a list of preapproved programs for which you may receive credit for pro bono efforts.
-If you wish to have a pro bono program added to the list, contact Dean Shaw.
+Up to 10 hours of this total may come in the form of general community service work for organizations such as Habitat for Humanity, Hospice, etc. If you wish to have a pro bono program added to the list, contact the Student Affairs office.